 Escape to the Desert: Where to Stay in Joshua Tree

 Joshua Tree National Park has over 500 campsites to stay in.
-That’s all well and good; trust us, we’re the last people to dissuade intrepid explorers from venturing out into the High Desert of California to explore everything from rock formations to wildlife, but let’s face it, the rugged lifestyle isn’t for everyone…especially those who favour Plum Guide homes.
+That’s all well and good; trust us, we’re the last people to dissuade intrepid explorers from venturing out into the High Desert of California to explore everything from rock formations to wildlife, but let’s face it, the rugged lifestyle isn’t for everyone…especially those who favour our homes.
+And who doesn't, because here at Plum Guide we pride ourselves on providing only the very best accommodation, so every home is guaranteed to meet your high standards.
 If the possibility of finding a scorpion under your pillow doesn’t exactly scream ‘fun’ to you, ditch the camping gear and hunker down in one of the park’s neighbouring hamlets.
 You’ll discover artistic communities, antique emporiums and maybe even get to live the cowboy lifestyle (horse not necessarily included).

 We know what you’re like; the first place you’re likely to look when it comes to choosing where to stay in Joshua Tree National Park will inevitably be the small community sharing its name.
 You wouldn’t be wrong to consider it an option, as although the park is arguably the High Desert’s crowning jewel, this town more than holds its own as a highlight of the region.